yoinormie/yoinormie/README.md

 - HTML/CSS

 ## Contact
-You can contact me sending a email to ygarcialago.work@gmail.com or check my LinkTree and chat in different social media
+You can contact me sending a email to ygarcialago.work@gmail.com or check my LinkTree and chat in a different social media

 <!---
 yoinormie/yoinormie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.